kr-matthews/minesweeper/README.md

 There is way too much prop-drilling.

-The timer pauses when the window isn't active.

 You can install the "React Developer Tools" browser extension and inspect individual cells to see whether they have a mine.